What is the difference between bodily injury and personal injury protection?

 Personal injury protection ( PIP ) can cover injuries to you and your passengers, no matter who caused an accident.
 If you’re able to sue, you can also generally sue for pain and suffering , which you can’t get under a PIP claim.
 PIP generally covers: Medical expenses from a car accident.

 What is covered under personal injury protection?

 Personal injury protection ( PIP ), also known as no-fault insurance , helps cover expenses like medical bills, lost wages or funeral costs after a car accident , no matter who is at fault.
 Requirements for this coverage vary from state to state.

 Does using PIP raise your insurance?

 The short answer is that using your PIP insurance shouldn’t cause your rates to go up or your policy to be cancelled.
 But like everything involved with insurance companies and lawyers, it’s complicated.
 Personal Injury Protection ( PIP ) is required by law.

-What is personal injury liability?
+What is the recommended bodily injury coverage?

 Even if your state doesn’t require liability insurance , it’s a good idea to have at least $500,000 worth of coverage that encompasses both types of liability coverage — property damage liability and bodily injury liability .